sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

 ## Overview

 Windows 10 S has a manufacturing mode that allows you to run unsigned code when booted into audit mode.
 This can help on the factory floor when running scripts, installers, and diagnostic tools.
-You enable manufacturing mode through a registry key that you add to an offline image.
+You enable manufacturing mode through a registry key that you add to an offline image, and you disable it by removing the registry key from audit mode.

+> [!IMPORTANT]
+> Don't ship your Windows 10 S PC with the registry in place.
+Remove the registry key prior to shipping the device.

 Before shipping your PC, make sure to remove the registry key from the Windows 10 S PC.
 You should also make sure that if you've created a recovery package, that the manufacturing registry key is excluded.

-> **Important**: Don't ship your Windows 10 S PC with the registry in place.
-Remove the registry key prior to shipping the device.

 ## Enable manufacturing mode